JaMo42/window_manager/doc/CONFIG.md

 - `unsnap_or_center` If the focused window is snapped, un-snap it, restoring it to it's position before it was last snapped.
 If it is not snapped, center it.

+- `minimize` Minimizes the focused window, it can be made visible again using the alt+tab window switching or the `raise_all` action.

+- `raise_all` Un-minimizes all windows on the current workspace.

+- `unsnap_or_minimize` If the focused window is snapped, un-snap it, otherwise minimize it.

 ### Volume control

 These are wrappers around the `amixer` command, they all affect the `Master` device.